An autumn oak tree. Its leaves are red and yellow. On one side of the tree is a track heading into the distance. On the other side is a green field.

 Kate is a white skinned woman with brown curly shoulder length hair and glasses.
 She is looking to the right.
 There is a brick wall behind her.

-Kate has been working in a non-executive role for Catalyst since 2022.
+Kate has been supporting Catalyst's governance from a non-executive role since 2022.
 Usually she helps the executive directors think about strategy, governance and keeping the organisation solvent and compliant.
 But while Ellie’s on sabbatical she’ll be taking on a co-executive director role.

 Bravery is Kate’s favourite Catalyst value